Better 3-coloring algorithms: excluding a triangle and a seven vertex path: A faster 3-coloring algorithm for -free graphs

-many partial colourings, that is, $O(n^2)$.
-For each of these, we will solve a set of instances of list-colouring with lists of size at most two, after dealing with the trivial components of $G-S$ as detailed in the next paragraphs.
+In total, we enumerate many partial colorings, that is, $O(|V(G)|^2)$.
+For each of these, we will solve a set of instances of list-coloring with lists of size at most two, after dealing with the trivial components of $G-S$ as detailed in the next paragraphs.

-Since $G$ is connected, each $w\in W$ has a neighbour in $S$.
-If $w$ has a neighbour in a set with fixed colour, then $w$ has at most $2$ colours on his list.
-On the other hand, if there is a colour $j \in \{1,2,3\}$ missing in the list of each of its neighbours, then $w$ can safely use colour $j$.
-So we have to deal only with vertices in $W$ having no neighbours in $T_1$, $T_4$ and $T_5$, and having neighbours in at least two sets with different colour options in $\{T_2, T_3, D_1, \dots, D_5\}$.
-Vertices of $W$ having neighbours in $T_2$ and $D_2$, or in $T_3$ and $D_3$, have already lost a colour by Claim~\ref{cl:caseD_iT_i}.
-Vertices of $W$ having neighbours in $T_2$ and $T_3$, have already lost a colour by Claim~\ref{cl:caseT_2T_3}.
+Since $G$ is connected, each $w\in W$ has a neighbor in $S$.
+If $w$ has a neighbor in a set with fixed color, then $w$ has at most 2 colors on its list.
+On the other hand, if there is a color $j \in \{1,2,3\}$ missing in the list of each of its neighbors, then $w$ can safely use color $j$.
+So we only have to deal with vertices in $W$ having no neighbors in $T_1$, $T_4$ and $T_5$, and having neighbors in at least two sets with different color options in $\{T_2, T_3, D_1, \dots, D_5\}$.
+Vertices of $W$ having neighbors in $T_2$ and $D_2$, or in $T_3$ and $D_3$, have already lost a color by Claim~\ref{cl:caseD_iT_i}.
+Vertices of $W$ having neighbors in $T_2$ and $T_3$, have already lost a color by Claim~\ref{cl:caseT_2T_3}.

 So, the types of vertices in $W$ we need to consider are the following (a scheme of the situation can be seen in Figure~\ref{fig:c5}).